Dey11/anidey-v2/README.md

 If you want to contribute to the project, feel free to do so.
 Raise an issue and work on it only after you're assigned.
 Currently focussing on making a profile page and accomodating different servers in the watch page.

 This project is in active development.
 Kindly raise an issue for any bug you face.
+We encourage you to contribute to this project.

 ----